Reference & Information Literacy Department Collection Policy

 Legal Materials – Basic legal materials, including national and Maine laws, cases, and regulations, U.S. patent and trademark information, and selected legal guides

 Sacred Books – Sacred books of the world’s major religions, with appropriate concordances and translations

 Scholarship and Grant Information – Current information on scholarships and grants

-Standards and Specifications – Major standards and specifications relevant to the curriculum
+Standards and Specifications – Major standards and specifications in force, relevant to the curriculum

 Statistics – Major national and international statistical compendia, both current and historical